DataSF/datasf.github.io/_resource_topics/open-data-release-toolkit.md

 ---
 title: Open Data Release Toolkit
-description: Toolkit to assess the release of sensitive or protected datasets on the open data portal.
-Including a guide and supporting form.
+description: Toolkit to assess the release of de-identified sensitive or protected datasets on the open data portal.
+Including a step-by-step guide and supporting form.
 tags:
 audiences:
   - Data Publisher